-The God arranged for Mrs Phi Yen sleep forever at An Hai Village.
-The villagers cared her funeral and made the temple to worship her.
+The God arranged for Mrs Phi Yen to sleep forever at An Hai Village.
+The villagers cared for her funeral and made the temple to worship her.
 Yearly, the villagers organize the death anniversary ceremony on 18th October on Lunar Calendar solemnly.
 They usually cook vegetarian foods to remember the sad festival which lead to her death.

-In 1861, after French Colonial arrived in this island and decided to move all habitants of the island to the mainland to build the prison.
-And for this reason the temple was ruins.
+In 1861, after the French Colonial arrived on this island and decided to move all habitants of the island to the mainland to build the prison.
+And for this reason the temple was in ruins.
 Until 1980 the villagers on the island rebuilt the temple to be nicer than on the old temple and worship her till today.
 The death anniversary ceremony is the traditional culture festival in the island.

 How to reach the temple?